Amager: History

 Amager island (right center) is east of Zealand island, south of central Copenhagen, west of Sweden.

 A part of Copenhagen Municipality covers northern Amager.

 Amager has long been populated, and well used, thanks to its rich soil and proximity to Copenhagen.
 In 1521, Christian II invited some Dutch farmers to move to Amager and grow vegetables to supply the Danish Court and Copenhagen.
+They were skilled farmers, and Amager was previously referred to as the "pantry of Copenhagen".

-These farmers enjoyed certain privileges such as their own government and institutions, as well as their own schools and priests.
+The Dutch farmers enjoyed certain privileges such as their own government and institutions, as well as their own schools and priests.
 They also retained their traditional clothing (folkedragt), still used for folkloric dances etc. Due to this and a ban on mixed marriages, they maintained their own language, Amager Dutch, which remained spoken until 1858.
 This dialect's spelling and vocabulary was influenced by Danish, and it had heavier phonological and grammatical influence from Low German, due to the importance of Low German in trade in the Baltic Sea and the influence of Low German-speaking Lutheran clergy.

 It was only in the late 19th century that Copenhagen began to expand onto the island (Sundbyerne), and in 1902 these built-up areas were incorporated into Copenhagen.

-During the Second World War, high unemployment in Copenhagen led authorities to drain a large part of the sea, west of the island, and build a dam to hold out the water, effectively adding one half of Amager's previous area to the island.

-The claimed area is currently known as Kalvebod Fælled, and was originally a military area, but today it is part of a major construction area called the Ørestad, being thought of as an extension to central Copenhagen.
-The area houses major facilities such as:
+During the Second World War, in 1943, high unemployment in Copenhagen led authorities to drain a large part of the sea, west of the island, and build a dam to hold out the water, effectively adding 20 km^{2} - one half of Amager's previous area - to the island.
+The claimed area is currently known as Kalvebod Fælled, and was originally a military area, but today it is part of a newly constructed neighbourhood called the Ørestad, being thought of as an extension to central Copenhagen.
+This project was initiated by the Danish government.